What is the legal definition of gambling?

 In general, all types of gambling products may be offered, with certain nuances and exceptions.
 Lotteries are prohibited unless they fall within certain exemptions (see section 1 above), with small and large society lotteries being required to include a charitable element.

-The Gambling Commission has also introduced specific responsible game design requirements in its remote gambling and software technical standards (“RTS”) which prohibit certain features in relation to slot games, with a view to limiting harm to players.
-These include:
+In October 2021, the Gambling Commission introduced specific responsible game design requirements in its remote gambling and software technical standards (“RTS”) which prohibited certain features in relation to slot games, with a view to limiting harm to players.
+The Gambling Commission published an assessment of the impact of these online game design changes on customer behaviour in June 2023.
+This revealed that there is some evidence that these design changes have resulted in reduced play intensity without a significant, negative impact on the enjoyment of gamblers.

 - a ban on reverse withdrawals;